The Missing Headstone Of David Allis

-The population of North Bolton grew and the 5-7 mile journey to the meeting house each Sunday became more of a burden.
+The population of North Bolton grew and the 5-7 mile journey to the meeting house each Sunday became more and more of a burden.
 The Colonial government was petitioned for a new parish and finally in 1762 this was granted.
 David was one of the leaders in this effort as his house was used for planning meetings and for church services until the new meeting house could be erected.
 David was also active in hiring our first minister, Rev. Ebenezer Kellogg, who would serve the parish for 55 years.

 During the Revolutionary War period Bolton hosted many visitors as it was located at the junction of roads from Boston and Providence leading into the Hartford area.
-Troops, civilian representatives and military leaders passed through with many stopping for a meal or overnight.
+Troops, civilian representatives, and military leaders passed through with many stopping for a meal or overnight.
 Among them were Washington, Lafayette, Rochambeau and Franklin.
 Of particular note Rochambeau's troops in 1781 camped in Bolton on their way to Yorktown.

-As he was one of the leading citizens of Bolton David played a leading role in planning the war effort and support, and likely met and conferred with most of the dignitaries visiting town.
+As he was one of the leading citizens of Bolton David played a key role in planning the war effort and support, and likely met and conferred with most of the dignitaries visiting town.
 In 1780 his grist mill, where farmers gathered to exchange news, was a location for public notices.

 David did not live long after the war and died in 1789 at the age of 69.
 Having no sons his property was divided between his wife and daughters.
 At the time the only cemetery in the parish was the Old North Bolton Burying Ground on Bamforth Road, established in 1751.
 David's first wife Sarah died 8 years earlier in 1781 and was buried next to David's stepmother Elisabeth.
-David was buried alongside them.
+David was buried next to them.

 In memory of Mr. David